Skip to content

 Use the Add Web Service Dialog to create a new SOAP definition (.soap) file.
 The definition file will be opened in a SOAP Editor in the Content View.

-Or, you can double-click on an existing .soap file in the Test Files View explorer window.
-The definition file will be opened in a SOAP Editor in the Content View.
+Alternatively, you can double-click on an existing .soap file in the Test Files View explorer window.
+The file will open in a SOAP Editor within the Content View.
 The SOAP Toolbar will also open.

 Invoke